-Fresh chicken sausages are light pink and may be translucent in an appearance before you cook them.
-So if your chicken sausage is pink on the outside, it needs more time to cook.
+Fresh chicken sausages are light pink and may be translucent in appearance before you cook them.
+So if your chicken sausage is pink on the outside, it definitely needs more time to cook.

-If the sausage is white or translucent when cooked, that means it’s undercooked and should be returned to heat for a longer period of time before serving.
+If you see that the sausage is white or translucent after cooking, that means it’s undercooked and should be cooked longer before serving.

-If a chicken sausage is brown on the outside, it is done.
-When they’re fully cooked, they’ll be dark in color with an opaque appearance on their outer surface.
+If a chicken sausage is brown on the outside, it’s done and ready to eat!
+When it’s fully cooked, it’ll be dark in color with an opaque appearance on the surface.

 Slice one open and look at the inside.

-If you plan on eating the sausage right away, test it to see if it’s cooked.
-Slice one open and look at the inside: if there are clear juices, your chicken sausage is cooked through.
-If there are pink juices, it needs more time in the oven (or under a broiler).
+If you plan on eating the sausage immediately, test it to see if it’s cooked by slicing one open and look at the inside: if there are clear juices, your chicken sausage is cooked through.
+If the juices are pink, the sausage needs to cook for longer.

 Tilt the sausage toward you — if juices run clear, it’s done.

-When you’re cooking sausages, the juices should run clear, not pink.
-If you tilt your sausage towards you and see pink liquid in the middle, then it’s not done yet.
+When you’re cooking chicken sausages, the juices should run clear, not pink.
+If you tilt your sausage towards you and see pink liquid in the middle, then it’s not done cooking yet.

 If there are no juices at all coming out of your sausage, then it hasn’t cooked long enough and needs to go back in the oven for another five minutes.

-With thick-cut chicken sausage, it may be browned on both sides but isn’t fully cooked all the way through.
+Thick-cut chicken sausage can be browned on both sides but still not fully cooked all the way through.
 This technique can also be used to check if there is any pink meat inside.

-If there is any pink meat under that beautiful crisp golden brown exterior shell, then something went wrong with your cooking process and those sausages need more time in the oven before eating them.
+If there is any pink meat under that beautiful, crispy, golden-brown exterior, then something went wrong during your cooking process, and those sausages need more time in the oven before they’re ready to serve.

 back to menu ↑